benders5e/benders5e/earthbender.md

 ### ???
 At 14th level, ... [some flavor-type thing]

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page
 ### Improved Rolling Earth
 At 15th level, you can move across difficult earth terrain (not ice, for example) as though it were normal terrain.
 You can also move along vertical surfaces of earth without falling during your turn.

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>

-\page
-### ???
+### Substance
 At 20th level, ...

 <div class='pageNumber auto'></div>